ibm-cloud-docs/EventStreams/satellite.md

 ## Restrictions of the Satellite plan
 {: #satellite_restrictions}

-The following functions are not supported on the Satellite plan for {{site.data.keyword.messagehub}.
+The following functions are not supported on the Satellite plan for {{site.data.keyword.messagehub}}.

 * IAM IP address access restrictions
 * Bring Your Own Key (BYOK)